 NET WORTH: Unknown

-OVERVIEW: Arthur Rock and his wife Toni Rembe Rock move their philanthropy through the Rock Foundation, which was established in the late 1960s.
-These days, a little under $2 million moves through the foundation annually, with grantmaking spanning arts and culture, education and human services.
+OVERVIEW: Arthur Rock and his wife Toni Rembe Rock do their grantmaking through the Rock Foundation, which was established in the late 1960s.
+These days, the foundation grants a little under $2 million annually.
+Grantmaking spans arts and culture, education, and human services.
 The couple founded the Arthur Rock Center for Entrepreneurship at Harvard Business School, and the Arthur & Toni Rembe Rock Center for Corporate Governance at Stanford University.
-The couple is also deep into K-12 education reform.
+The couple also prioritizes K-12 education reform.

 LEGAL RIGHTS: Toni Rembe Rock is a retired partner in the law firm of Pillsbury Winthrop Shaw Pittman and was one of the first women to be named partner at a major law firm in California.
-In addition to her philanthropy through the Rock Foundation, she's been president of the van Löben Sels/RembeRock Foundation since the 1990s.
+In addition to her philanthropy through the Rock Foundation, she has been president of the van Löben Sels/RembeRock Foundation since the 1990s.
 The van Löben Sels/RembeRock Foundation promotes "social justice in Northern California by means of legal services and advocacy."
-A component of the Rock Foundation's grantmaking also involves these issues and recent grants have gone to outfits such as the American Bar Foundation, Anti-Defamation League, American Nonsmokers' Rights Foundation, Bay Area Legal Aid, East Bay Community Law Center, Immigrant Legal Resource Center, and Legal Services for Children.
-Support has also gone to human services outfits such as Salvation Army.
+A component of the Rock Foundation's grantmaking also involves these issues and past grants have supported organizations such as the American Bar Foundation, Anti-Defamation League, American Nonsmokers' Rights Foundation, Bay Area Legal Aid, East Bay Community Law Center, Immigrant Legal Resource Center, and Legal Services for Children.
+Support has also supported human services organizations such as Salvation Army.

-ARTS & CULTURE: Rock and Toni's philanthropy also involves arts and culture outfits such as San Francisco Ballet, San Francisco Playhouse, American Conservatory Theatre, Museum of the African Diaspora, The Exploratorium, Asian Art Museum Foundation, and Magic Theatre, where Toni sits on the board.
+ARTS & CULTURE: Rock and Toni's grantmaking also involves arts and culture organizations such as San Francisco Ballet, San Francisco Playhouse, American Conservatory Theatre, Museum of the African Diaspora, The Exploratorium, Asian Art Museum Foundation, and Magic Theatre.

-SAN FRANCISCO COMMUNITY: Grants have gone to public radio station KQED, as well as to environmental outfits such as San Francisco Parks Alliance.
-The couple has also bankrolled the UCSF Mission Bay Arthur & Toni Rembe Rock Hall.
+SAN FRANCISCO COMMUNITY: Grants supported public radio station KQED, as well as to environmental organizations such as San Francisco Parks Alliance.
+The couple has also funded the UCSF Mission Bay Arthur & Toni Rembe Rock Hall.